shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 import {mint} from '../../utils/wallet';
 ```

-Now we will set the state and selectors.
+Now we will set the state.

 ```jsx
 const Mint = () => {